Teagum/chainsaddiction/README.md

 ## Installation
 ### Prerequisites
-The installation of chainsaddiction requires to following tools:
+The installation of chainsaddiction requires to following tools to be installed on your system:
 - terminal emulator
 - git
 - Python >= 3.7
 - pip
-- C Compiler
+- C compiler
-Hence, users with BSD und Unix-like systems should be fine.

 ## How to install
 First, clone this repository by copying the following command in your terminal app.